wingspinner/esphome-maxxfan-protocol/README.md

 | 6   | ???             | `0`   | Unknown purpose, always 0                                                                                        |
 | 7   | ???             | `0`   | Unknown purpose, always 0                                                                                        |

-Note: The *cover override* flag could perhaps be defined differently than presumed above.
-Perhaps it just means "a special mode is active"?
+Note: The meaning of the *special* flag is a bit unclear.
+It can be used to detect ceiling fan mode (fan state = 1, special = 1, mode = 0).
+It's purpose might be to override the normal behavior of the fan and the cover.
+Further experimentation is needed.

 ## Acknowledgements